Adrian-Benavente/grill/README.md

 #### Units

-All units are in `rem` but as I mentioned before, you can add `-half` suffix to reduce it to the half.
+All units are in `rem` but as I mentioned before, you can add `-half` suffix to reduce them to half.

 #### Colors